Guo Chong

 Guo Chong (c.
 908 – c.
-965), known as Guo Chongwei before 951, was a military general and officer who successively served the Later Tang, Later Jin, Later Han, Later Zhou and Song dynasties.
+965), known as Guo Chongwei before 951, was a military general and officer who successively served the Later Tang, Later Jin, Later Han, Later Zhou and Northern Song dynasties.
 He was likely an ethnic Shatuo.

-Emperor Renzong of Song's first wife Empress Guo was his granddaughter.
+Emperor Renzong of Song's first wife, Empress Guo, was his granddaughter.

 Early life

 Guo Chongwei was from Ying Prefecture, where his father and grandfather had both been tribal chieftains.
 Around age 20, Guo Chongwei enlisted in the Later Tang army.

 In 936, Shi Jingtang founded the Later Jin after overthrowing the Later Tang.
 In return for military support he received, he yielded the Sixteen Prefectures, including Ying Prefecture, to the northern Khitan state.
 Unwilling to serve the Khitans, Guo—who was the commander-in-chief of the Ying Prefecture cavalry—left his hometown and moved south to Later Jin territory in 937.
 In the ensuing years, he successively served as the cavalry commander-in-chief of three prefectures, Yun Prefecture, Hezhong Prefecture, and Lu Prefecture.
 In the mid-940s, Guo was stationed in Taiyuan Prefecture.